Nearly $3M road work project for Eastern Avenue kicks off Monday

 Other improvements entail midblock crossings with rapid flashing beacons, plus intersection modifications and added signage.

-Work will take place daily between 6 a.m. and 4 p.m., Monday-Friday.
-Construction will begin at the intersection of Eastern and Bonanza Road, with crews progressing northbound.
+Work will take place between 6 a.m. and 4 p.m. weekdays.
+Construction will begin at the intersection of Eastern and Bonanza Road, with crews progressing north.
 At least two travel lanes will remain open through the work zone during daytime hours.

 Contact Mick Akers at makers@reviewjournal.com or 702-387-2920.
 Follow @mickakers on Twitter.